evinaeva/polyglot-watchdog/docs/PRODUCT_TRUTHSET.md

 ## Maintainer note

 This file exists because implementation status and public-facing messaging drifted.

 Future edits should preserve a single coherent story:

 - real backend/artifact implementation exists;
-- visible workflow integration is still incomplete;
+- the operator workflow may be intentionally split across multiple pages/tabs;
+- that multi-page structure is acceptable when it is the official product flow;
-- production-ready claims are blocked until release criteria are met.
+- production-ready claims remain blocked until release criteria are met.